bmael/litmusRT_adventure/README.md

 ---------------------------
 	- Install litmus^RT.
 You can find some help here: https://wiki.litmus-rt.org/litmus/InstallationInstructions
 	- Go to src/samples/ and use make command to build the samples.
-    - To execute a sample jsute type the name of the sample to launch without extension
+	- To execute a sample just type the name of the sample to launch without extension